9506hqwy/redmine_wiki_wysiwyg/README.md

 ## Note

+* Delete all columns to delete table.
 * Not support Textile format.
 * Not support outline (toc).
 * Display as is raw HTML for HTML syntax.
   * Not support menu button that toggles underline text decoration.
 * In inner wiki link.
   * Not support text decoration at title part.
+* In list.
+  + Not support empty list item.

 ## TODO

 * Inner link.
-  * link to another project's wiki
   * other than wiki, e.g. document, news
-* Table
-  * Delete table.
 * Auto-complete.
   * issues
   * mentions